My Cookie Journey

 Instructions

 • Cream the butter in a stand or hand-held mixer before adding the sugar.
-Mix for about 2-3 minutes on a medium mixer speed.
-Stop the mixer, scrape down the sides and across the bottom, and run the mixer for another 1 minute.
-Add the vanilla extract and egg and mix until the egg is incorporated.
-Add the orange juice and orange zest and blend for a minute.
-Turn the mixer to a low speed, gradually adding the flour mixture.
-You might want to scrape down the sides.
-Finally, mix the cinnamon chips and chopped hazelnuts into the batter.
-Cover loosely and refrigerate for ½ hour.
+Mix on medium speed for about two to three minutes until the mixture looks light and creamy.
+Stop the mixer and scrape down the sides and bottom of the bowl, then mix for another minute.
+Add the vanilla extract and egg and mix until the egg is fully incorporated.
+Add the orange zest and orange juice and blend for about one minute.

 Share this recipe